mrcavalcanti/mosaicoo/docs/sources/dashboards/playlist.md

 1. In the dropdown, right click the view mode you prefer.
 1. Click **Copy Link Address** to copy the URL to your clipboard.

-        Example: The URL for the first playlist on the Grafana Play site in Kiosk mode will look like this:
+        Example: The URL for the first playlist on the Mosaicoo Play site in Kiosk mode will look like this:

     [https://play.grafana.org/playlists/play/1?kiosk](https://play.grafana.org/playlists/play/1?kiosk).